PixNyb/dockerised-vscode/README.md

 # Dockerised Visual Studio Code

 This is a Dockerised version of Visual Studio Code.
-It includes basic requirements for running Visual Studio Code (and GitHub CLI) on a remote server and can be expanded to include additional tools and extensions specific to your needs.
+It includes basic requirements for running Visual Studio Code (and various CLI tools) on a remote server and can be expanded to include additional tools and extensions specific to your needs.

 ## Usage